-Let‚Äôs take a look at each of these components in the light of community management.
+Let‚Äôs take a look at each of the components in the light of community management.

-Channel and Platform: Choosing the right fit channel/platform for your community for maximum engagement is crucial for community growth.
-The media to be used can vary from text only to images and text, to videos and text, to a mixture of all three, and hence the scope and nature of community interaction are determined by the channel and platform one is going to use.
+Choosing the right channel/platform for your community for maximum engagement is crucial for community growth.
+The media to be used can vary from text only to images and text, to videos and text, OR a mixture of all three.
+Hence the scope and nature of community interaction are determined by the channel and platform one is going to use.

-Goal, Mission, and Vision: Once you choose a platform, it is necessary to align your goal, mission, and vision with the channel or platform to be on the same page.
-Let’s say for an ed-tech platform the ultimate goal can be to educate the community on the lines of technology so that they enroll for that ed-tech company‚Äôs course.¬†
+Once you choose a platform, it is necessary to align your goal, mission, and vision with the platform to be on the same page.
+Let‚Äôs say, for an ed-tech platform, the ultimate goal can be to educate the community on the lines of technology so that they enroll for that ed-tech company‚Äôs course.¬†

 Let‚Äôs say, your competitor dog community has started a thread where they announced cash prizes for the best picture with your pet.
 Instead of doling out cash prizes, you can recognize the winners of the photo contest in some other way because recognition at times is a bigger incentive than monetary rewards.

 Rules are super important for managing activities in the way you want.
 Setting aside rules for your community members can be of two types.

 Let‚Äôs face it!
-It‚Äôs tough to consistently post engaging posts.
+It‚Äôs tough to consistently come up with engaging posts.
 Content can be categorized into filler content(quantity) and relevant content(quality).
 High-quality content like podcasts, webinars are instrumental in spreading word of mouth and acquiring new members, and building your community.¬†